-- c) The student shall either be allowed to take the assessment(s) concerned as if for the first time, (or as if for the second time if the assessment affected by the extenuation is a reassessment) in a manner approved by the Board of Examiners; or - d) Where sufficient evidence is available the Board of Examiners may make an award and, where applicable, an appropriate honours classification.
+- d) The student shall either be allowed to take the assessment(s) concerned as if for the first time, (or as if for the second time if the assessment affected by the extenuation is a reassessment) in a manner approved by the Board of Examiners; - e) Where a late penalty has been applied, a student may request that the Board of Examiners removes the penalty as an alternative to a resubmission of assessed written work; or - f) In circumstances where the student is unable to undertake reassessment (evidenced to, and approved as valid by, the Extenuating Circumstances Panel, where sufficient evidence is available the Board of Examiners may make an award and, where applicable, an appropriate honours classification.
 Such evidence may already be available, or may be obtained through any means the Board of Examiners considers appropriate.
 In determining assessment marks to be awarded where a student's performance has been adversely affected by extenuation the Board of Examiners shall assign such marks as reflect the ability of the student as evidenced by other assessments.
 Where determining the award of an honours classification the Board of Examiners shall not award a class of degree higher than the overall level which the candidate has achieved in assessed work.